Cargando...

 • Coordinator of the Human Rights and Genocide Education Program: FACUNDO GAITAN HAIRABEDIAN

-• Coordinator of the Human Rights Cultural Promotion Program: FACUNDO GAITAN HAIRABEDIAN
+• Coordinator of the Human Rights Cultural Promotion Program: BEATRIZ MARGARITA HAIRABEDIAN AND MARGARITA LUCÍA DJEREDJIAN

-• Coordinator of the Development and Legal Strategies Program: VALERIA THUS
+• Coordinator of the Development and Legal Strategies Program: FEDERICO GAITAN HAIRABEDIAN

-• Collaborators: LUCILA TOUSSOUNIAN, SHEILA SARKISSIAN, LUCAS CHIODINI
+• Collaborators: LUCILA TOUSSOUNIAN, SHEILA SARKISSIAN, LUCAS CHIODINI, EMILIANO GAITAN HAIRABEDIAN, MANUEL FERNANDEZ HAIRABEDIAN

 Our Mission

-The Foundation is a Latin American human rights organization which draws from the experiences of the Armenian Genocide through memory, truth and justice to raise public awareness about serious violations of human rights and the importance of education in preventing further genocides.
-The LHF seeks to bring about positive social change for a more equitable society by teaching history, the social sciences, and international law.
+The Luisa Hairabedian Foundation is a Latin-American human rights organization that uses legal knowledge, the Armenian Genocide, and Argentinia’s unique emphasis on Truth, Memory and Justice as tools to raise awareness about grave human rights violations and the importance of genocide prevention.
+LHF seeks positive social change with the goal of making civil society more equitable through education in history, social sciences, humanities, and international law.

 Our history

-In 2005, the Luisa Hairabedian Foundation was established to sponsor and support the Trial for the Right to Truth of the Armenian Genocide initiated by Gregorio Hairabedian and legally sponsored by Dr. Luisa Hairabedian in 2000.
+In 2005, the Luisa Hairabedian Foundation was created with the goal of supporting and promoting the Trial for the Right to the Truth of the Armenian Genocide, started by Gregorio Hairabedian in 2000 with the legal support of Doctor Luisa Hairabedian.

 The Armenian Genocide Truth Trials (2001-2011)